anagha-microsoft/ncr-mlops-hol/lab-guide/06-DataScientistAMLTrials.md

 <br>

 ## Next steps
-Move to the next module -> data scientist trials continued, this time, with AML integration.
+Move to the next module -> Azure DevOps.